Star

 While not all bingo games are created equal, all of them are more or less the same from a fundamental standpoint.
 For this reason, it would be a good idea to brush up on the basics of how to play bingo before we go straight to the games.
 At its core, bingo is a simple game of chance that is made up of three things – the bingo tickets, the bingo balls, and the tombola.
 The tombola shuffles the balls around until one falls out at random and is called out.
 Any player who has the ball number on their ticket gets to mark out that number on their card.

 A win condition is reached when a player becomes the first to mark out a winning line on their ticket.
 These winning lines come in various forms, from the standard rows and columns all the way to special shapes and patterns depending on the bingo game.
 Of course, this gameplay flow is a bit different once we move online.
-For instance, elements like the tombola (the spinning cage that induces randomness in the bingo balls) in a physical game, is approximated by software in the digital online game.
+For instance, elements like the tombola (the spinning cage that induces randomness in the bingo balls) in a physical game, is approximated by software in the digital game.

 The flexibility of digital software has also made it so that game developers could add various features that improve the convenience of playing the game.
-One great example we’ve seen across dozens of online bingo games is the addition of an auto-dauber that automatically marks off any matching numbers you have as the game progresses.
-This is a useful feature for multi-ticket bingo games online that would otherwise require quite a bit of focus to keep track of numbers across multiple tickets.
+One great example we’ve seen across dozens of bingo games is the addition of an auto-dauber that automatically marks off any matching numbers you have as the game progresses.
+This is a useful feature for multi-ticket bingo games that would otherwise require quite a bit of focus to keep track of numbers across multiple tickets.

 If you would like to become a guru at playing bingo, you can learn even more by reading our guide on advanced bingo strategies.